 Nail down meetings.

-A BDR’s main function is to organize meetings for sales representatives.
+The main function of a business development representative is to organize meetings for sales representatives.
 These meetings could involve initial calls or product demos with appropriate stakeholders.
 In general, they’ll vary according to your product and sales strategy.

 Learn about the product.

-It’s very important for the BDRs in your organization to also be product experts, since they’re frequently the first people making contact with your prospects.
+It’s very important for the business development representatives in your organization to also be product experts, since they’re frequently the first people making contact with your prospects.

-To be able to assess whether a prospect is a viable fit, BDRs need to understand the product inside and out.
+To be able to assess whether a prospect is a viable fit, business development representatives need to understand the product inside and out.
 It’s also very important for them to be able to field technical questions and other complex inquiries.

 Finally, it’s very important for your BDRs to organically become product advocates.
 So they should understand your product, see its value, and articulate its merit as often as possible.

 Which Skills Does Every Business Development Representative Need to Master?

 As we can see, being a business development representative is tough!
 So While great BDRs are worth their weight in gold., but they’re hard to come across.
 Here’s a look at the skills BDRs need to exhibit and master.

 BDRs will often find themselves going from one task to another.
 For instance, they might spend their mornings sending out batches of fresh emails before they focus on researching a particular industry in the afternoon.
 Due to the variety and volume of tasks, BDRs must be able to effectively manage their time.
 For example, they use time management techniques like Pomodoro to structure their daily work.